 9. In New York, the fun doesn’t stop when the sun goes down

 Movies like The Shining and the 2010 slasher flick The Maze certainly reflect the fact that there is something creepy about mazes.
 And trying to solve a maze in the dark?
 Even better!
 Long Acre Farms in the Finger Lakes offers an incredible, intricate Moonlight Maze open for exploring on Friday nights in October.
-Children 17 and under must be accompanied by an adult, but it’s okay if you’re not looking to be scared silly; there won’t be anything jumping out at you.
+Children under 18 must be accompanied by an adult, but it’s okay if you’re not looking to be scared silly; there won’t be anything jumping out at you.
 Just bring a flashlight and your wits about you!